Yusuf Shihab: Downfall

-Emir Yusuf and his brothers Sid Ahmad and Effendi engaged in a long power struggle during the late 1770s and 1780s.
+Yusuf and his brothers Sid Ahmad and Effendi engaged in a long power struggle during the late 1770s and 1780s.
 Jezzar Pasha took advantage of this situation and gave his support to whichever brother paid him the highest bribe.
 Ali Jumblatt, Yusuf's former ally, died in 1778 and the Jumblatt family gave their backing to Sayyid Ahmad and Effendi.
-Emir Yusuf withdrew from the Chouf to Ghazir.
+Yusuf withdrew from the Chouf to Ghazir.
 With the backing of the Ra'ad family and the Kurdish Mir'ibi family (both Sunni Muslim families), he entered into armed conflict with his two brothers.
 He regained control of Chouf after paying off Jezzar Pasha.
-In 1780, Effendi was killed in an attack his forces launched to assassinate Emir Yusuf's top confidant, Sa'ad al-Khuri.
-Sayyid Ahmad then mobilized his Jumblatt and Yazbak allies against Emir Yusuf, but after the latter bribed the Yazbaks with 300,000 qirsh, Sayyid Ahmad's force fell apart.
-In 1783 and on Jezzar Pasha's orders, Emir Yusuf took over Marjayoun from his maternal uncle Isma'il Shihab.
+In 1780, Effendi was killed in an attack his forces launched to assassinate Yusuf's top confidant, Sa'ad al-Khuri.
+Sayyid Ahmad then mobilized his Jumblatt and Yazbak allies against Yusuf, but after the latter bribed the Yazbaks with 300,000 qirsh, Sayyid Ahmad's force fell apart.
+In 1783 and on Jezzar Pasha's orders, Yusuf took over Marjayoun from his maternal uncle Isma'il Shihab.
 Jezzar had accused Isma'il of responsibility in the death of a Jewish merchant.
 Jezzar sought to divide and conquer Mount Lebanon and thus when Isma'il Shihab offered to pay a higher tax rate if he restored his authority in Marjayoun, Jezzar accepted.
-The new alliance between Jezzar, Isma'il, Sayyid Ahmad and the Jumblatts forced Emir Yusuf to flee Mount Lebanon for the Jabal al-Ansariyah.
+The new alliance between Jezzar, Isma'il, Sayyid Ahmad and the Jumblatts forced Yusuf to flee Mount Lebanon for the Jabal al-Ansariyah.

 Jezzar then offered Yusuf safe passage if he returned to Beirut, but when the latter returned he was arrested by Jezzar's troops who transported him to Jezzar's headquarters in Acre where he was imprisoned.
 Sayyid Ahmad and Isma'il offered Jezzar 500,000 qirsh to execute Yusuf, but Yusuf countered with 1,000,000 qirsh to release and return him to Mount Lebanon.
 Jezzar accepted Yusuf's offer and, upon his return to Mount Lebanon, Yusuf had Isma'il arrested and imposed a large financial penalty on the Jumblatts.
 Isma'il died in custody shortly after.
 Around this time, Sa'ad al-Khuri was arrested by Jezzar for ransom, but he too died in custody after becoming sick.